RaspberryPiFoundation/weather-station-www/README.md

   You can drag the graph left or right with the left mouse button or zoom in and out with the mouse wheel.

 1. If you prefer to work in Microsoft Office (or equivalent) the data can be extracted in CSV form and imported directly.
-Enter the weather station's IP address into the browser followed by `/demo/csv.php`:
+Enter the weather station's IP address into the browser followed by `/demo/csv.php`.
+For example:

   - `http://192.168.0.10/demo/csv.php`